Skip to main content

 New Orleans, Louisiana · FDIC Cert #17878

-Bank of Louisiana is an FDIC-insured bank (Certificate #17878) with $89M in total assets and $78M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Louisiana, an FDIC-insured bank (Certificate #17878) with $89M in total assets and $78M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in New Orleans, Louisiana, the bank maintains a Tier 1 capital ratio of 19.46% (Well-Capitalized) and a nonperforming loan ratio of 4.59%.
-BankHealthData assigns a composite Health Grade of C (55/100).
+BankHealthData assigns a composite Health Grade of C (55/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Louisiana (FDIC cert 17878) is a community bank — $89M in total assets, $78M in deposits, serving the New Orleans, Louisiana area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.